1) 2-year clinical training program: adult respirology medicine

-Note that the combined three-year training program in respiratory and critical care medicine is no longer available in Canada.
+NOTE: The combined 3-year training program in Respiratory and Critical Care Medicine is no longer available in Canada.
 Each of these disciplines now requires a separate two-year training program.
-Residents interested in training in critical care medicine at McGill should contact the training program director, Dr. Armand Aalamian armand.aalamian [at] muhc.mcgill.ca (Email) .
+Residents interested in training in critical care medicine at McGill should contact the Critical Care residency program director.

 In this stream, trainees spend 18 months in clinical training, including pulmonary consultation and inpatient services, pulmonary and non-pulmonary intensive care units, specialty ambulatory care training (asthma, COPD/rehabilitation, tuberculosis, pulmonary vascular disease, cystic fibrosis, etc.), sleep medicine, pulmonary oncology, pulmonary radiology, pulmonary pathology, and pulmonary physiology (including pulmonary function testing and exercise testing).
 There is extensive exposure to bronchoscopic and pleural procedures.

-Core clinical training sites include the Motreal General Hospital, the Glen Site with the Royal Victoria Hospital and Montreal Chest Institute, and the Jewish General Hospital.
+Core clinical training sites include MUHC Montreal Chest Institute/Montreal General Hospital, and Jewish General Hospital.

-An additional 6 consecutive months are devoted to supervised clinical or basic science research, in collaboration with the Meakins-Christie Laboratories and the Respiratory Epidemiology Unit.
+An additional 6 consecutive months are devoted to supervised clinical or basic science research, in collaboration with the Meakins-Christie Laboratories and the Respiratory Epidemiology and Clinical Care Unit.

 Respiratory Medicine Clinician/Scientist